HorizonRoboticsRDK/hobot_audio/README.md

     The above log shows that the audio device initialization was successful, and the audio device was opened for audio capture.

-    When a person successively says the command words "地平线你好" (Horizon, hello), "向前走" (Move forward), "向左转" (Turn left), "向右转" (Turn right), "向后退" (Move backward) near the microphone, the voice algorithm SDK outputs the recognition results after intelligent processing, as shown in the log:
+    When a person successively says the command words "地平线你好", "向前走" (Move forward), "向左转" (Turn left), "向右转" (Turn right), "向后退" (Move backward) near the microphone, the voice algorithm SDK outputs the recognition results after intelligent processing, as shown in the log:

     ```text
     recv hrsc sdk event wakeup success, wkp count is 1